ClusterHQ/flocker/README.rst

 This project is under active development; version 1.0 was released on June 17th, 2015.
 Contributions are welcome.
-If you have any issues or feedback, you can `talk to us`_.
+If you have any issues, feedback or feature suggestions, you can `talk to us`_.
 We're looking forward to working on this project with you.